 Practice Your Negotiation Skills

 When it’s finally time to deliver your pitch, make sure you’re ready.
-Rehearse your speech!
+Rehearse your speech.
 Having the right words planned will make the whole process a lot easier, especially if you tend to get nervous.
-Beyond the big speech, make sure you’re practicing your negotiation and advocacy every day as well.
-This way, it won’t seem so out of the blue when you approach the subject and the whole conversation should sound much more natural.
+If we have the knowledge, the science actually shows that we negotiate better than men.

 So what are you waiting for?
 Join 77% of other mid-level professional women and get the raise that you deserve.
 You have nothing to lose and everything to gain.
 Good luck!